wadymwadim/normandeau/Instructions.md

 Checking the whole cover can take a long time, depending on your machine.
 The first cover, 100-105, will run in less than 5 minutes.
 It is not recommended that you run any of the other ones unless you are prepared to let it run for quite awhile.
 The 105-110 cover will take several hours on a standard computer.
 The rest will take days.

+You can also check the cover using 112.3-112.4 A to L which takes less time.